ibexa/documentation-developer/docs/cookbook/displaying_children_of_a_content_item.md

 }
 ```

-Next, in your standard view configuration file include a block that indicates when this Controller will be used.
+Next, in your standard view configuration file add a section (under `content_view`) that indicates when this Controller will be used.
 It is similar to regular view config, but contains additional information:

 ``` yaml
 folder: